IntentArchitect/Docs/articles/getting-started/tutorials/create-a-sample-app/02-create-a-petclinic-csharp/create-a-petclinic-csharp.md

 ## Map the DTO fields from Domain Entities

 - Right-click the `PetVisitDTO` element and click on the `Mapping...` option.
-- Pull down the `Select an element to map from` dropdown and observe that it has a list of the modelled domain entities.
+- Pull down the `Select an element to map from` the dropdown and observe that it has a list of the modelled domain entities.
 - Choose the `Visit` Entity.
 - Ensure that the following attributes are checked:
   - `visitDate`